 ASSEMBLING HAT BRIM

-Pin around perimeter of brim ONLY, 1/4 seam allowance from edge.
-Stitch with a 1.5mm stitch length for strong seam (you will be clipping into seam in next step).
+Stitch around perimeter of hat brim at 1/4'' seam allowance.
+(I reduce my stitch length to about 1.5-2 since I will be clipping into this seam in next step).

 ATTACHING TOP HAT TO BRIM

 Make sure your top hat is quartered off as depicted below.
-(Pin center back and center front, then match CF to CB pins to find quarter points).
+(Place pins at back and center front, then match CF to CB pins to find quarter points).

 Matching CF to CB pins to find quarter points depicted below.

 With right sides together, pin center back seam of side hat to center back of brim.